marcus-sds/postgres-boshrelease/README.md

 to allow the VIP to transgress to the other node, who is assumed to be healthy.

+For backup purposes, a route is exposed through haproxy which routes directly to the read-only replica for backup jobs.
+By default this port is your `port` + 2000, but is also configurable via `postgres.replication.readonly_port`

 Here's a diagram:

 ![High Availability Diagram](docs/ha.png)